Why Women's Rights.

 Securing human rights is the missing link between the world's rich and poor.
 It's the key to ending poverty.

 People living in poverty, particularly women and girls, are often treated as less than human.
 Robbed of their dignity and sense of equality, they often feel they have no rights.

-We focus on the poorest and most vulnerable.
+- We focus on the most vulnerable.
 In practice, this is always women and girls.
 Women in poverty.
 Women who face discrimination.
 Women whose voices are ignored.

 The History of ActionAid Australia.